 Top Employers Globally

 The top 10 employers globally.
 It’s based on the data received by CFA Institute in June 2014.
 The companies are ranked according to the number of total candidates and CFA holders.
 The top ten companies that provide employment to CFAs globally are –

 - Morgan Stanle

 - Wells Fargo.

 It’s important to have a big picture before you pursue your CFA.
 This big picture will help you broaden your vision about CFA certification and what to expect from it.

-As per the statistics of June, 2014, 66% of CFA members are from USA.
-So, if you look at the CFA salary report of USA, we would get a broader picture of how much compensation you can expect in USA and near-by areas after you complete your CFA.
+As per the statistics of June 2014, 66% of CFA members are from the USA.
+So, if you look at the CFA salary report of the USA, we would get a broader picture of how much compensation you can expect in the USA and near-by areas after you complete your CFA.

 source: CFA Institute

 According to CFA Society, Chicago, USA, the median total compensation as in October 2015 of graduate and bachelor CFA holders is US $215,542 per annum US $154,025 per annum respectively.
 On the other hand, the median total compensation of non-CFA graduate and bachelor degree holders is US $160,000 per annum and the US $85,875 per annum respectively.